 If it is known that the requested product will not be available at all, it will allow us to estimate the demand and suggest appropriate substitutes.

-If a product is marked as discontinued and it is known that the stock will never become positive, such subscriptions should be automatically cancelled.
+If a product is marked as discontinued and it is known that the stock will never become positive, such subscriptions should be automatically canceled.
 If possible, all subscribers should be notified about the substitutes.

 Handling Multi-site Products